 Strategic Public Relations and Integrated Communications Track

-Explore how to develop and implement public relations campaigns using all types of
+Students explore how to develop and implement public relations campaigns using all

 If you are interested in pursuing this major, you must first become a pre-mass communication